lucifer1004/Lazy2.jl/README.md

 @>> "file.txt" lineseq foreach(println) # Will work no matter many lines file.txt has
 ```

-The other thing that separates lists from arrays is the huge amount of functionality that comes with most functional programming libraries, including Lazy.jl - if you know your way around them, most data manipulation becomes a simple case of chaining a few functions together.
+The other thing that separates lists from arrays is the huge amount of functionality that comes with most functional programming libraries, including Lazy2.jl - if you know your way around them, most data manipulation becomes a simple case of chaining a few functions together.
 Even if you do ultimately need arrays for speed, you could do worse than to prototype with lists.

 ### Macros